cisco-ce/roomos.cisco.com/doc/MTR/WebViews.md

 `xcommand UserInterface WebView Display Url: cisco.com`

-*  Write the Url of the web page you would like to display
+*  Write the URL of the web page you would like to display

 `xcommand UserInterface WebView Display Mode: Fullscreen`